downlinko/downlinko.github.io/_posts/development/python/2018-10-01-download-install-anaconda-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/python/download-install-anaconda-windows.png" alt="download install anaconda windows" class="align-right title-image">

-This guide will help you learn to **download and install the Anaconda distribution for Python** on Windows.
+This guide will help you learn to **setup the Anaconda distribution for Python** on Windows.

 In record time.